Cindy and Barrett with RV in Montrose

 Setting these two tiny bits of order at the core of a very non-routine lifestyle has helped us get a bit closer to that elusive work/life balance:

 • What has given us the most rhythm is precisely what I explained above.
-At the beginning of the week, we look at our calendar and the upcoming weather and make a game plan for the week.
-And make sure we have a balance of days.
+At the beginning of the week, we look at our calendar and the upcoming weather, make a game plan for the week, and make sure we have a balance of days.

 • Beyond that, having a morning routine is super helpful.
 Ours looks like coffee, working out, and walking Marty.
 I also try my best to get up an hour before Barrett and knock out some work before he gets up, so I’m already feeling a bit accomplished on our morning walk.